mini-kep/intro/testing_guidelines/README.md

 3. cover at least all public methods/functions
 4. have long names with context and expected result (except very short tests)
 5. are as simple and readable as they can get
-6. one test tests one thing and better if it has one assert per test
+6. one test tests one thing and preferably has one assert per test
 7. have clear separation of setup, call of code under test and check
 8. make good use of parametrisation, factories/fixtures, dependency injection, mocks and monkey-patching
 9. concentrate around practical risks in program execution, not fantasy situations
 10. include just a few integration, end-to-end tests
-11. fail early and near where problem is
+11. fail early and near to where problem is
-12. are usually assmebled in one testcase class for a single class or model
+12. are assembled by testcase class, one for each for a single class or model

 Learning
 --------